Skip to main content

 Project-wide defaults

-, project-wide defaults can be specified for a resource type within a project.
-Unless otherwise specified, individual resources will inherit any defaults that have been specified in rill.yaml
+In rill.yaml, project-wide defaults can be specified for a resource type within a project.
+Unless otherwise specified, individual resources will inherit any defaults that have been specified in rill.yaml.
+For available properties that can be configured, please refer to the YAML specification for each individual resource type - model, metrics_view, and explore

-, the top level property for the resource type needs to be plural, such as sources
+In your rill.yaml, the top level property for the resource type needs to be plural, such as models, metrics_views and explores.

 refresh: